 You have to wonder how Liberal Democrats are feeling today when they read in today’s Guardian that while Chris Huhne pushes the 30% target for all he’s worth, David Cameron is letting his Conservative MEPs vote against the target.
 It is quite possible, given the arithmetic of the European Parliament, that the target will be defeated as a direct result.

 Martin Callanan, leader of the Conservative MEPs, claims this is to support business; “European companies will be unable to compete,” he tells the Guardian – but this conveniently ignores the views of 72 major companies who have come together to call for a 30% target.

 So what is going on?
 Was this always a clever ploy to be seen to be on the right side of the argument in Westminster while scuppering it in Europe?
 Or are the MEPs just a remnant of the unreconstructed Conservative Party that doesn’t get climate change?

 Whichever it is, Cameron needs to act.
 He spent a lot of yesterday arguing that his decision to make Ken Clarke do a U-turn on prison terms was a show of strength.
 He has until midday tomorrow to show that strength again – and persuade his own party members to support the programme he signed up to a year ago.

 However, there is at least one honourable exception to this MEP bashing – one of the Conservative MEPs for London, Marina Yannakoudakis, will be supporting the 30% target as she has before.
 Good for her.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.